Japan to bar foreign visitors due to Omicron threat | Health

 - Japan

-Japan said on Monday it would bar entry to foreigners to prevent the spread of the Omicron variant of coronavirus, joining Israel in the strictest border measures yet since the variant's discovery.
+Japan said on Monday it would shut its borders to foreigners to prevent the spread of the Omicron variant of coronavirus, joining Israel in imposing some of the strictest border controls since the variant's discovery in South Africa.

-"In order to avoid a worst-case scenario and as an emergency precautionary measure, Japan will first of all ban the entry of foreigners into the country from midnight on Nov.
-30," Prime Minister Fumio Kishida told reporters.
-Japanese returnees from a number of specified nations would have to quarantine in designated facilities, he added.
+Japan would bar entry to foreigners from midnight on Monday, and Japanese returnees from a number of specified nations would have to quarantine in designated facilities, Prime Minister Fumio Kishida told reporters.
+"These are temporary, exceptional measures that we are taking for safety's sake until there is clearer information about the Omicron variant," Kishida told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)